Goldenfreddy0703/seren.theme.auramod/README.md

 * Seren - 2.x or greater
 * AuraMod - Latest Repo version or higher

-**This theme is a modified version of SerenTheme-SerenMod-Full, use at your on risk with other skins.**
+**This theme is a modified version of SerenTheme-SerenMod-Full, use at your own risk with other skins.**

 *The text color for this theme is controlled by Serens  Settings called "Select Text Highlight Color..."
 Found in Seren Settings > Interface*